gradle/gradle/subprojects/docs/src/docs/release/notes.md

     gradle init --dsl kotlin

-The new option defaults to `groovy` and is supported by all build setup types except migration from Maven builds, this will be addressed in a future Gradle release.
+The new option defaults to `groovy` and is supported by all build setup types except migration from Maven builds.

 See the user guide section on the [`init` plugin](userguide/build_init_plugin.html) for more information.